1 Chronicles 22 – David’s Charge to Solomon

 a.
 And charged him to build a house for the LORD God of Israel: This was not a suggestion or an idea offered to Solomon.
 It was a sacred charge for him to fulfill.
 David knew that he could not fulfill this last great work himself; he could only do it through Solomon after David went to his reward.
 There was a sense in which if Solomon failed, David failed also.

 i.
 Specifically, David wanted to build a house to the name of the LORD my God.
 “That the temple was to be built ‘for the Name of the LORD’ means more than his reputation or honor but ultimately for his Person.”
 (Payne)

 i.
-It wasn’t that David’s wars were wrong or ungodly, or that the blood he shed was unrighteous.
-It was that God wanted His house built from the context of peace and rest and victory; He wanted it to be built after and from the victory, not from the midst of struggle.
+It wasn’t that David’s wars were wrong or ungodly, or that he often acted unrighteously when he shed blood.
+It was that God wanted His house built from the context of peace and rest and victory; the LORD wanted it to be built after and from the victory, not from the midst of struggle.

 2. (11-13) David warns Solomon to stay faithful to God and His word.

 “Now, my son, may the LORD be with you; and may you prosper, and build the house of the LORD your God, as He has said to you.
 Only may the LORD give you wisdom and understanding, and give you charge concerning Israel, that you may keep the law of the LORD your God.
 Then you will prosper, if you take care to fulfill the statutes and judgments with which the LORD charged Moses concerning Israel.
 Be strong and of good courage; do not fear nor be dismayed.”